 Say: As a camp staff member, you are the key to creating a safe, bullying-free environment for Scouting youth.
 You define and reinforce the expectations.

 Our camp will not tolerate bullying or hazing.
 As camp staff, we need to reinforce the Scout Oath and Scout Law and encourage camper reporting.
 It is the role of each of us to watch out for others and it's OK to report all abuse and safety concerns to camp management.

-1 minute CONCLUSION

-FACILITATOR

-Preventing Youth on Youth Abbuse Say: Preventing youth-on-youth abuse is the responsibility of everyone in Scouting.
+1 minute FACILITATOR Say: Preventing youth-on-youth abuse is the responsibility of everyone in Scouting.
 Scouting's Barriers to Abuse are key strategies to our prevention.
 Understanding how Scouting's Barriers to Abuse are implementing a camp setting will ensure that each of us is more prepared to prevent this abuse.